euharrison/TunerWebGL/README.md

 ## How to

-Please, take a note that it use the experiment *Web Audio API* from Google Chrome and will not works on all browsers/machines
+Please, take a note that it use the experiment Web Audio API from Google Chrome and will not works on all browsers/machines.

-On Google Chrome, type [chrome://flags](chrome://flags) and enable the **Web Audio Input**
+1. On Google Chrome, type [chrome://flags](chrome://flags).

+2. Enable the **Web Audio Input**, you will have to restart your browser.

-Then go www.harrison.com.br/tuner and allow access to the microphone.
+3. Allow access to the microphone.

-Start play or sing.
+4. Start play or sing.

 ## Description

-This is an experiment that happened on SuperLab, Rio de Janeiro.
+This is an experiment that happened on SuperLab(http://superlab.superuber.com/), Rio de Janeiro.
 The main objective is to begin to learn the power of WebGL.

 Here you can fine tune your musical instrument.